 Vahalla earns the distinction of being named the first inductee in the sport of men’s volleyball.
 The first two time All-American in the program’s young history, Vahalla was twice named the Skyline Conference Player of the Year.
 A two-time Kean D’Angola Male Athlete of the Year, he still holds the single match, single season and career records for kills.
 In addition he was recognized off the court for his work in the classroom twice being named to the CoSIDA Academic All-Region team as well as earning the Skyline Conference Scholar Athlete of the Year award in 2013.

 The 2019 Hall of Fame induction ceremony will take place on Thursday, February 21, 2019 in the STEM Building.
-For more information, or to purchase tickets, please contact Kim DeRitter, email@example.com
+For more information, please contact Kim DeRitter, email@example.com